soechun/gitviz/report.md

 2. To the total bytes count of different programming languages used across ALL of specific author, we choose to use scatter bar chart so that we can both display the different languages for each repo and compare between different repos.
 For the scatter bar chart, we first get the number of categories of languages used for all repos.
 After that, one color are selected for each of the langues.
 From our insight of the data, the language byte count is bias that C used in linux repo is almost 70 times of the second most language.
 In this case, for Y-axis we use d3.scaleLog() so that the display for different languages will be balanced.
 For X-axis, since not all languages will exist in all repos, for the plot, only the used language will be plot for each repo.
 To achieve this, a list of languages contained for different repos is created first and used when defining the x-Axis.
 After all preparation, we plot a bar for each language for each repo based on the total count of byte and the color defined for the language.
+Last but not least, mouse event are added to the bar to display the bytes and the language for each bar.

 - justification